 25: Ghetto Gospel

 “Ghetto Gospel” is another cut from Loyal to the Game, and despite being a posthumous release, it’s an incredibly of-the-era song and a few factors led to its success.
-The documentary Tupac: Resurrection had been in theaters just a year earlier; Eminem, a lifelong Tupac devotee, was a global superpower and had defiantly performed “Stan” at the Grammys with Elton John, and thanks to Kanye, sampling was bigger than ever.
+The documentary Tupac: Resurrection had been in theaters just a year earlier; Eminem, a lifelong Tupac devotee, was a global superpower and had defiantly performed “Stan” at the Grammys with Elton John.
 Somehow, all of this came together on Loyal to the Game’s lead single “Ghetto Gospel,” making it one of the definite singles of 2004.

 24: I Wonder if Heaven Got a Ghetto